loredanacirstea/meteor-tabular-filter/README.md

 ## Version

 !!
 0.1.1 - It is a buggy, in-work prototype.
-The structure of the code will change in the very near future (1-2 weeks).

 I recommend this version only for personal use if you want to make quick querries on your data.
 For this, see demo at http://simple-filter.meteor.com (app code in the `examples` folder)